pischarti/pmg/README.md

   pmg cloudflare sync xilia.net --file dns.yaml --dry-run
   ```

   Supported actions per record are `add` (ensures the record matches the spec, creating or updating as needed) and `remove` (deletes matching records).
-Optional fields include `ttl` and `proxied`.
-Use `--dry-run` to preview the operations without applying changes.
+Optional fields include `ttl` and `proxied`. `--dry-run` previews the changes, and the command renders a tabular diff by default (pass `--table=false` to suppress it).